Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Benchmarks

 \subsection{Anisotropic Cook's Membrane}

-This benchmark involves a fully three-dimensional and anisotropic Cook's membrane; see figure (\ref{aniso_mesh}).
+This benchmark involves a fully three-dimensional and anisotropic Cook's membrane; see Figure (\ref{aniso_mesh}).
 It is similar to and based upon one studied by Wriggers \etal~\cite{Wriggers2016}.
-The boundary conditions are the same as the two-dimensional model: an upward traction of $6.25$~Pa is applied to the right face, the body has zero prescribed displacement on the left face, and there is zero applied traction on all other faces.
-The displacement of the upper righthand corner of the face is measured at $T_{\text{f}}=35$ s, and the load time is $T_{\text{l}} = 14$ s.
+The boundary conditions are the same as the two-dimensional model: an upward traction of $6.25$~$\frac{\text{dyn}}{\text{cm}^2}$ is applied to the right face, the body has zero prescribed displacement on the left face, and there is zero applied traction on all other faces.
+The displacement of the upper righthand corner of the right face is measured at $T_{\text{f}}=35$ s, and the load time is $T_{\text{l}} = 14$ s.
 This benchmark uses the standard reinforcing model, equations (\ref{sr_energy}) -- (\ref{sr_stress_dev}).
 Only two choices of numerical Poisson ratio are considered, $\nus = .4$ and $\nus = -1$, because of the extra computational effort required for three-dimensional simulations.
 Further, values of $\nus = .49995$ will exhibit locking.
-The fiber direction is $\Ab = \frac{1}{\sqrt{3}}(1, 1, 1)$, and we use material parameters $\mut = 8$~Pa, $\mul = 160$~Pa, and $\El = 1200$~Pa.
-The computational domain is $\Omega = [0, 12]^3$ m.
-The numbers of solid DOF range from $m = 42$ to $m = 60025$.\\ As in the other cases considered, the behavior for the case of zero volumetric penalization with unmodified invariants yields unphysical deformations.
-In this case, the poor behavior is located at one of the corners on the face where the traction is applied; see figures (\ref{aniso}) and (\ref{aniso_alt}).
+The fiber direction is $\Ab = \frac{1}{\sqrt{3}}(1, 1, 1)$, and we use material parameters $\Gt = 8$~$\frac{\text{dyn}}{\text{cm}^2}$, $\Gl = 160$~$\frac{\text{dyn}}{\text{cm}^2}$, and $\El = 1200$~$\frac{\text{dyn}}{\text{cm}^2}$.
+The density is $\rho = 1.0 \frac{\text{g}}{\text{cm}^3}$, and the fluid viscosity is $\mu = .16 \ \frac{\text{dyn} \cdot \text{s}}{\text{cm}^2}$.
+The larger viscosity is chosen to allow the model to more quickly reach steady state, and no damping is used in this test.
+The computational domain is $\Omega = [0, L]^3$ with $L = 12 \ \text{cm}$.
+The numbers of solid DOF range from $m = 42$ to $m = 60,025$.
+In our three-dimensional computations, we opt for structured tetrahedral meshes.
+Effectively, this means that FE nodes will have different locations for \textbf{Q1} and \textbf{P1} elements, and the sequence of meshes for each element type will have different numbers of solid DOF.
+IBFE computations using \textbf{P1} elements use the same meshes as those for the FE computations, whereas this is not possible for \textbf{Q1} elements.\\ As in the other cases considered, the behavior for the case of zero volumetric penalization with unmodified invariants yields unphysical deformations.
+In this case, the poor behavior is located at one of the corners on the face where the traction is applied; see Figures (\ref{aniso}) and (\ref{aniso_alt}).
 Specifically, the element at this location collapses; two of the FE nodes are approximately in the same location.
-This was also the location where the $y$-displacement was measured for the plots in figure (\ref{aniso_disp}).
-Finally, as in the other cases considered, the case of unmodified invariants is associated with worse volume conservation.
+We also show the principal stretches (eigenvalues of $\FF$) for this test when using modified invariants and volumetric stabilization in Figure (\ref{ac_ps}), which appear to be converging to results from the FE computations.
+Figure (\ref{aniso_disp}) shows plots of the $y$-displacement, which is measured at the encircled point in Figure (\ref{aniso_mesh}).
+Finally, as in the other cases considered, the case of unmodified invariants is associated with poor volume conservation.
 Figure (\ref{aniso_vol}) depicts the percent change in total volume for these cases.
-The percent change for all element types considered ranged between $2.2\%$ and $.0087\%$ for unmodified invariants.
-For the modified invariants and the deviatoric projection, both ranges were $.11\%$ and $.00014\%$.\\ Unlike the other cases considered, the computation with zero volumetric penalization seems to perform nearly as well as or better than the case with volumetric penalization; see figure (\ref{aniso_disp}).
-However, for the modified invariants, figures (\ref{aniso_mesh}A) and (\ref{aniso_mesh}C) show that using a nonzero bulk modulus produces a more uniform distribution of $J$ and one that is closer to $J = 1$.
-Overall, the differences among all cases in the results presented for this test are fairly minimal, with the exception that omitting volumetric penalization and using unmodified invariants yields unphysical deformations.
+The percent change for all element types considered ranges between $.0087\%$ and $2.2\%$ for unmodified invariants.
+For the modified invariants and the deviatoric projection, both ranges were $.00014\%$ and $.11\%$.\\ Unlike the other cases considered, the computation with zero volumetric penalization seems to perform nearly as well as or better than the case with volumetric penalization; see Figure (\ref{aniso_disp}).
+For the modified invariants, however, Figures (\ref{aniso}a) and (\ref{aniso}c) show that using a nonzero numerical bulk modulus produces a more uniform distribution of $J$ that is closer to $J = 1$.
+Overall, the differences among all cases in the results presented for this test are fairly minimal, with the exception that omitting volumetric penalization and using unmodified invariants yields unphysical deformations at the corners.